Thomas Reardon: Higher education

 In 2004, Reardon went back to college, studying Classics at the Columbia University School of General Studies.
 He credits a conversation with physicist Freeman Dyson for inspiring him to widen his worldview.

 In 2008, Reardon graduated magna cum laude and Phi Beta Kappa from Columbia University with a B.A. in Literature and Classical Languages.
 By 2010, he had also earned an M.S. in Neurobiology from Duke University.

-In 2012 Reardon gave the commencement address at his alma mater Columbia University.
+In 2012 Reardon gave the commencement address to the School of General Studies as part of Columbia University commencement.
 Reardon began the address quoting "my favorite Roman philosopher" Seneca in Latin: "What matters most is whether one is extending one's life or merely delaying one's death".
 He contextualized the revisionist history with the temptation of narrative fallacy: "There is a lot of pressure at events like these to connect the events in one's life with a smooth line.
 But rich lives, lived well, are actually quite non-linear."
 He again recounted the experience with Freeman Dyson, being encouraged to further explore his high school interest in Latin: "Oh, yes you must – read Tacitus."

 Reardon completed a M.Phil and a Ph.D. in Neuroscience and Behavior from Columbia University in 2013 and 2016, respectively.
 He presently sits on the board of directors at Transportation Alternatives, and on the board of visitors at the School of General Studies and the Zuckerman Institute.